18F/handbook/pages/general-information-and-resources/chicago.md

 ### Who else from TTS usually works out of the Chicago office?

 Most TTS Chicago-area staff work remotely full-time.
 However, you will often find Ethan Heppner (TTS Tech Portfolio) working from the Hub on the 35th floor Wednesdays.
+There is also a list of the local leadership of other FAS divisions (outside of TTS) on [Insite](https://insite.gsa.gov/locations/region-5/about-us/federal-acquisition-service).

 ## Where are the...?